 You can even visualize yourself “inside” the event or idea you’re contemplating.

 This is the case with a Christian practice called Lectio Divina.
-Lectio Divina is a type of Christian contemplation that involves reading a Bible passage four times, and then spending time reflecting on it.
+Lectio Divina is a type of Christian contemplation that involves reading a Bible passage four times, and then spending time to meditate and contemplate.

 It’s common to immerse yourself in the passage in order to understand it on a personal level, noticing your senses and imagining how things would smell, feel, taste, look, and sound.